Charles Johnston Badger

-Charles Johnston Badger (August 6, 1853 – September 7, 1932) was an admiral in the United States Navy.
+Charles Johnston Badger (August 6, 1853 – September 8, 1932) was an rear admiral in the United States Navy.
 His active-duty career included service in the Spanish–American War and World War I.

 Early life and education

-The son of Commodore Oscar C. Badger (1823–1899), Charles Badger was born August 6, 1853 in Rockville, Maryland.
-He attended the United States Naval Academy, graduating in 1873.
+The son of Commodore Oscar C. Badger (1823–1899), Charles Badger was born August 6, 1853, in Rockville, Maryland.
+He attended the United States Naval Academy, having received an at-large appointment from President Ulysses S. Grant in 1869.
+Badger graduated eighth in his class on May 31, 1873.
+He later attended the Naval War College from July to August 1897.

 Career

+Badger's first assignment was aboard the screw sloop USS Narragansett from September 1873 to July 1875.
+After a year at sea, he was commissioned as an ensign in July 1874.
+From April to November 1884, Badger served as executive officer of HMS Alert during the Greely relief expedition.